 Injured workers can present with a host of issues that make it difficult to return to work or work productively.

-Incapacity to work may be caused by physical issues such as a decline in the ability to sit, stand or walk or to move an arm through its normal range of motion.
+Incapacity to work may be caused by physical issues such as a decline in the ability to sit, stand, or walk or to move an arm through its normal range of motion.
 Muscle weakness, pain and/or spasms may be the reason for this decrease in capability.
-If so, Wearable Therapy may help reduce these symptoms and ultimately help the injured worker get back to living and to consistent and productive work.
+If so, Wearable Therapy® may help reduce these symptoms and ultimately help the injured worker get back to consistent and productive work.

 Electrotherapy can minimize the effects of pain and muscle atrophy without the deleterious effects associated with pain medications.
 Injured workers can rely on electrotherapy to help them go back to work with greater confidence that pain will not interfere with consistent employment.